aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-mgmt.md

 and inconsistent metrics when it comes to evaluation.

-Therefore, it would be recommended to look at a more reliable solution such as database management systems (examples include SQL) if that is to be the case.
-A section provided by Microsoft Azure can give more information regarding these types of systems [here][data-store].
+Therefore, it would be recommended to look at a more reliable solution such as database management systems (examples include SQL, MongoDB, etc.) if that is to be the case.
+A section provided by Microsoft Azure can give more information regarding these types of systems [here][data-store], relational or non-relational.

 ## Data Management (Simplicity vs Complexity)